1998 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth)

 |---|

-Meanwhile, the market activity provides insight into ongoing collector interest for this coveted variety.
+The market activity chart provides insight into ongoing collector interest for this coveted variety.

 Market activity: 1998-S Close AM DCAM Penny